KILT (AM)

-KIKK is a daytime-only station, licensed to Pasadena, Texas, which broadcasts a sports gambling format under ownership of Audacy, Inc. Its studios are located in the Greenway Plaza district of Houston, and its transmitter is located in Pasadena.
-While it only broadcasts during daytime hours at 250 watts, KIKK's low frequency gives the station a large coverage area, stretching from Flatonia, Texas to the west, and past Lake Charles, Louisiana to the east.
+KILT is a daytime-only station, licensed to Pasadena, Texas, which broadcasts a sports gambling format under ownership of Audacy, Inc. Its studios are located in the Greenway Plaza district of Houston, and its transmitter is located in Pasadena.
+While it only broadcasts during daytime hours at 250 watts, KILT's low frequency gives the station a large coverage area, stretching from Flatonia, Texas, to the west, and past Lake Charles, Louisiana, to the east.

 History

-KIKK commenced operations as radio station KRCT in 1947, licensed to Baytown.
+KILT commenced operations as radio station KRCT in 1947, licensed to Baytown.
 The Bay Broadcasting Company was the original owner, having built and operated the station since its inception.
-Bay Broadcasting would sell KRCT to Industrial Broadcasting Company in 1958, not long after moving it from the original tower site in Baytown, to its current home in Pasadena.

-On May 1, 1961, KRCT changed call letters to the current KIKK.
+Bay Broadcasting would sell KRCT to Industrial Broadcasting Company in 1958, not long after moving it from the original tower site in Baytown to Pasadena.
+On May 1, 1961, KRCT changed call letters to KIKK.

-KIKK only operates from local sunrise to local sunset in order to protect clear-channel WSM in Nashville.
-For a time in the 1960s, Industrial attempted to operate the station earlier than sunrise in Houston and Nashville and begin operations at 6:00 am each day.
+The station only operates from local sunrise to local sunset in order to protect clear-channel WSM in Nashville.
+For a time in the 1960s, Industrial attempted to operate KIKK earlier than sunrise in Houston and Nashville and begin operations at 6:00 am each day.
 This was denied at district court and appeals court, and the station's prior operation at such times was sanctioned with a fine from the Federal Communications Commission.